-The days to come, more than ever, are uncertain, but it appears that the impacts of COVID-19 will be felt long after the world returns to "normal."
-The experience of the past year also highlights just how fragile the commercial real estate is and remains.
-Small business owners and large retail establishments alike may be hesitant to open new stores.
+The days to come, more than ever, are uncertain, but it appears that the impacts of COVID-19 will be felt long after the current wave of infections dissipates.
+Experts warn of a potential second wave of cases, and government-mandated measures like reduced capacities, mask use, and social distancing are likely to continue for some time.
+In the same period, small business owners and large retail establishments alike may be hesitant to open new stores.

 Property owners are seemingly getting hit on all sides, so any potential benefit must be explored.
-There is a real opportunity to reduce property tax bills in this environment, but it may require property owners to file tax appeals ASAP if they want to preserve a challenge to next year's assessed value.
+There is a real opportunity to reduce property tax bill in this environment, but it may require property owners to file a 2021 tax appeal ASAP if they want to preserve a challenge to next year's assessed value.